derek-betz/CostEstimateGenerator/README.md

   after `DATA_POINTS_USED` and populating them for every row.
 - Produces a debug mapping report at `outputs/payitem_mapping_debug.csv` showing how item codes were matched to historical sources.
 - Supports `--dry-run` mode and optional AI assistance that can be disabled via CLI flags or the `DISABLE_OPENAI=1` environment variable.
+- Automates retrieval of INDOT Active Design Memos, producing structured summaries under `references/memos/processed/` and Markdown digests in `references/memos/digests/` to highlight pay-item updates for review.
+- Enriches new memos with optional AI reasoning sourced from the repository API key file at `C:\AI\CostEstimateGenerator\API_KEY\API_KEY.txt`, appending a reviewer-friendly synopsis to each digest.

 ## Fallback pricing